tarus13/Salesforce-Status-Helper-Chrome/README.md

 ---

 <sub>Originally created by Drew Rutherford, who handed over the keys.
-The tool has been rebuilt and extended well past its original shape since then, but it started with him — thanks, Drew.</sub>
+The tool has been rebuilt and extended well past its original shape since then, but it started with him.
+Thanks, Drew.</sub>